 Earlier this year I began having a change of heart about my drinking habits.
 Deep down I knew how unhealthy it was to drink 2-3 liters of vodka a week.

 My habit had taken over my life.
 I felt like crap all the time and wasn’t sleeping well.
 My moods were all over the place.
 The rational side of me knew all of this was caused by my drinking habit so I decided to quit drinking.
+Many who have also suffered from alcoholism ran the risk of their habit affecting their careers as many businesses have implemented the etg test to catch out workers arriving to work inebriated.

 I wish I could sit here and tell you it was that easy.